Automattic/wp-calypso/packages/composite-checkout/README.md

 A payment method, in the context of this package, consists of the following pieces:

-- A unique id.
+- `id`: A unique id.
-- A data object that holds any data needed by the payment method, including data from any payment method components.
-- A component that displays that payment method selection button which can be as simple as the name and an icon.
+- `LabelComponent`: A component that displays that payment method selection button which can be as simple as the name and an icon.
 It will receive the props of the `CheckoutStep`.
-- A component that displays that payment method (this can be as simple as the name and an icon or as complex as a credit card form).
+- `PaymentMethodComponent`: A component that displays that payment method (this can return null or something like a credit card form).
 It will receive the props of the `CheckoutStep`.
-- A component button that is used to submit the payment method.
+- `SubmitButtonComponent`: A component button that is used to submit the payment method.
 This button should include a click handler that performs the actual payment process.
 The button can access the success and failure handlers by calling the `useCheckoutHandlers()` custom Hook or it can find the redirect urls by calling the `useCheckoutRedirects()` custom Hook.
-- (Optional) A component that wraps the whole of the checkout form.
+- `CheckoutWrapper`: (Optional) A component that wraps the whole of the checkout form.
 This can be used for custom data providers (eg: `StripeProvider`).
-- A component that renders a summary of the selected payment method when the step is inactive.
+- `SummaryComponent`: A component that renders a summary of the selected payment method when the step is inactive.
-- A function to return the name of the Payment Method.
+- `getAriaLabel`: A function to return the name of the Payment Method.
 It will receive the localize function as an argument.

-Payment methods are modular, but are built into the package and should not be added or changed by the host page.
-They can be disabled by using the `availablePaymentMethods` prop on the `Checkout` component.

 Each payment method has the following schema: